Birthday: January 3, 1932 (Capricorn)

 His roles of Grandpa in the 2004 movie 'Where the Red Fern Grows' and Drake Bishop in Tony Scott's thriller film 'Domino' (2005) were widely praised.
 He also worked in two seasons of HBO's ‘Boardwalk Empire’ from 2010-2011.
 He received Screen Actors Guild Awards for his outstanding performance in the show two years in a row.

 In 2018, the International Press Academy (IPA) honored him with the Mary Pickford Award at the 22nd Annual Satellite Awards for Outstanding Artistic Contribution to the Entertainment Industry.
-From January 15, 2019, he is playing the character of Mr Sydney on the CBS show ‘NCIS’ (season 16).
+In 2019, he portrayed the character of Kevin Costner's dying father in the TV series 'Yellowstone'.

 Dabney Coleman was married to Ann Courtney Harrell for two years before they divorced in 1959.
-They have two daughters and one son together: Kelly, Mary and Randolph.
+They had two daughters and one son together: Kelly, Mary and Randolph.
 In 1961, Coleman got married to actress Jean Hale, only to get separated legally after 23 years of companionship.
-They have four children together: Meghan, Kelly, Quincy and Randy.
-Currently, Coleman lives in Brentwood, California.
-He is an active participant in a campaign to help protect forests across America.
-The campaign was conducted at the Baltimore Estate in Asheville, North Carolina.
+They had four children together: Meghan, Kelly, Quincy and Randy.

 Awards